 Skincare and beard care is unique for black men, as their skin and hair require special care.
-We’re diving into the best regimens for your skin and hair to help you look and feel your best!
+We’re diving into the best regimens for your skin and hair to help you look and feel your best

-Trimming is an absolute must when it comes to beard care.
-Trimming allows your beard to maintain its shape and keeps you looking clean and classy.
-Not trimming can lead to split ends and leave your beard with an unmanageable appearance, and no one wants to look at that.
+Trimming is an absolute must when it comes to beard care, for all men.
+Trimming allows your beard to maintain its shape and keeps you looking clean and well-groomed.
+Not trimming can lead to split ends and leave your beard with an unmanageable appearance.
+Spending a little extra time trimming will make a huge difference.

-Absolutely DO NOT pick at ingrown hairs, it is the worst thing you can do.
 Black men often have coarse or curly hair, which can lead to ingrown hairs and razor bumps.
-If you experience either of these things you need to take care of it right away, leaving it alone and hoping for the best won't work.
+If you experience either of these issues, it is important to take care of it right away, leaving it alone and hoping for the best won't work.
 Any damage to hair follicles or untreated razor bumps can make it more challenging to prevent future outbreaks.
-Picking at ingrown hairs can also lead to scarring.
+Never pick at ingrown hairs, as this can lead to scarring.
 If you notice the issue is getting worse, consult your dermatologist for additional help.

 Skin Beneath the Beard

 The skin under your beard, just like your other skin, needs some care as well.
 Generally, black men should avoid using products that have dyes, artificial fragrances, and lanolin, all of which can cause irritation, dryness, and clog your pores.
 Harsh soaps can also strip your skin of its natural moisture and oils.
 Washing and exfoliating with cleansers that contain salicylic or fruit acids can help prevent ingrown hair and clogged pores.
 No matter your ethnicity, it’s also key to use a skin moisturizer with sunscreen.

 Many bearded men, no matter their ethnicity, put the same products on their beards that they use on their hair and scalp.
 Your facial hair is usually has a more coarse and rough texture than the hair on your heard.
 Due to this, it is important to use products specifically designed for facial hair.
 Most hair products for black men are thick, waxy, and often contain chemicals that cause ingrown hairs and clogged pores.
 A product that is specifically designed to clean your beard, such as this natural beard shampoo, is the best choice.
 It’s best to use a gentle cleansing conditioner on your beard 1-2 times a week in addition to regular face washing.
 Beard Oils are also an excellent way to hydrate and moisturize both the skin underneath your hair and your beard, and also allow you to easily style and groom your beard.
 A good trick for anyone bearded is to rinse their beard with cold water after washing.
 Cold water closes hair follicles and gives them a shinier, smoother look.

 Look For These Ingredients

 - Beard Soap – It’s best to use all-natural soaps that have not had the naturally occurring glycerin removed.
-This makes a more moisturizing bar of soap.
+This allows for a more moisturizing bar of soap.

-- Beard Oil – Your beard oil should contain essential oils such as unrefined jojoba and pure argan oil.
+- Beard Oil – Your beard oil should contain essential oils such as unrefined jojoba and pure argon oil.
 Avoid synthetic fragrance oils, and opt for natural ingredients, such as this beard oil.

-It’s also important to note that you may need to alter your routine based on your own personal preferences and physiology.
+It’s important to note that you may need to alter your routine based on your own personal preferences and physiology.
 Test different products and methods to find what works best for your skin and hair.